The Pulse of K-Entertainment

 What is the Seoul Performing Arts Festival?

-The Seoul Performing Arts Festival, widely known as SPAF, is one of Korea’s longest-running international performing arts festivals.
-Its English materials present it as a major autumn platform for theatre, dance, and multidisciplinary work staged across Seoul and nearby cultural districts.
+The Seoul Performing Arts Festival, or SPAF, is one of Korea's longest-running international performing arts festivals.
+Official English materials say it began in 2001 and presents theatre, dance, and multidisciplinary work across Seoul, while also creating workshops, labs, and dialogue between artists and audiences.

 How is SPAF linked to Avignon 2026?